 In addition, she is a founding member of Women in the Channel, a professional organization that supports the development of women within the telecom industry; she continues to participate on various sub-committees, including the mentoring program.
 She has also been an active member of the Alliance for more than 14 years, and, Fields participates on several Carrier Advisory Boards.
 She is also a member of several local organizations in Georgia, including Women in Technology and Atlanta Telecom Professionals.

 Richard Murray is a well-known and respected member of the channel community, with strong ties to both telecom and cloud technologies.
 He was an early supporter of embracing the cloud and is a tireless advocate for the independent channel and end users.
-Under his leadership, CarrierSales has become one of the largest and most respected technology brokers in the nation, including being listed on Inc5000’s fastest growing companies for both 2016 and 2017.
-Through CarrierSales’ sales partners, the organization manages the networks for hundreds of call centers, including the largest call center in North America.
+Under his leadership, CarrierSales became one of the largest and most respected technology brokers in the nation, including being listed on Inc5000’s fastest growing companies for both 2016 and 2017.

 As co-founder and CEO at Association Resource Group (ARG), Greg Praske provides the strategic vision for the company, which is built around ARG’s mission to be the most respected telecom consulting agency in the country.